 The major players apply technologies to transform the customer experience.
 These technologies have proved their potential of improving the service and saving costs due to more efficient use of resources.
 The most considerable innovations include the use of near field communication (NFC) technology, infrared (IR) technologies, and robots.
 With NFC, customers can pay with their mobiles instantly and securely.
 IR sensors allow detecting the body heat to know whether somebody is present in the room or not to help housekeepers to not to disturb guests when they are in the room.
-Robots can deliver amenities and do other jobs to improve customer satisfaction.
+Robots, another significant aspect of ecommerce in hospitality, can deliver amenities and perform other tasks to improve customer satisfaction.

 What can be done for eCommerce hospitality sites

 VR and AR

 Virtual and augmented reality is rapidly penetrating the eCommerce sites offering a greater visualisation to visitors before they visit a hotel in real life.
 The Strand Palace Hotel from London provides their guests with an option of navigating through their restaurant, gym and other facilities virtually, without ever even setting foot in the hotel.

 Virtual tours of the hotel building on the hotel’s website can reduce customer friction and entertain at the same time.
 With the panoramic views and 360 degree images of the interior, guests can explore the premises and take a more informative decision about visiting your place.

 Chatbots are a new version of the FAQ section but with a more intelligent and automated approach.
 They can help to communicate instantly without delay and increase the chance of the purchasing decision.
 Besides, a chatbot can answer most common issues, up-sell and cross-sell services, drive direct booking, and offer support throughout the booking journey.